 Suzie is a single parent working at a supermarket.
 Her work hours vary from 15 to 45 hours per fortnight.
 Suzie should declare the highest number of hours she expects to work within a fortnight over a 3 month period.
 In Suzie’s case this would be 45 hours per fortnight.

-You can include reasonable time taken to travel between your child care and the location of your recognised activity.
+You can include reasonable time taken to travel between your child care service and the location of your recognised activity.
 This could include your place of work, training, study or other activity.

 Example of including travel time in your hours of recognised activity